Metformin is increasingly being prescribed for people who live with polycystic ovary syndrome (PCOS).

 Metformin is highly effective in reducing blood sugar levels for women with PCOS.
 Most — though not all — women also experience significant improvements in acne and unwanted sex hormone-associated hair growth.

-While many women also see their periods become more regular with the use of metformin, only about 40% will experience “totally normal” menstruation.
+While many women also see their periods become more regular with the use of metformin, only about 40 percent will experience “totally normal” menstruation.

 Metformin’s weight loss effects also vary significantly from person to person.